 Scholarship of Engagement

-- assisting with documentation of engagement efforts for promotion and tenure purposes
+The PVM Office of Engagement is pleased assist faculty with documentation of scholarly engagement efforts for promotion and tenure purposes.

 The PVM Office of Engagement promotes and supports the application of learning and discovery to foster long-term, mutually-beneficial relationships that improve our communities and the veterinary profession.